 Introduction to Essays on How to Live

-Life is hard.
-Everyone struggles.
-Sometimes that struggle is basic — getting a job, supporting your family.
+We all want to live a “good” life, whatever that means.
+Living well is hard.
+Everyone struggles with choices and attitudes.
+Sometimes the struggle is basic — getting a job, supporting your family, staying healthy.
 Sometimes it is philosophical — why am I on this earth?
-What is happiness?
-Am I happy?
+We may wonder “what is happiness?” and “am I happy?”
 Sometimes it is a moral struggle — am I doing the right thing?
-People have wrestled with these issues for as long as there have been people.
-We all want to live a “good” life (whatever that really means).
-Fortunately, people have learned ways to make our life easier, meaningful, fulfilling, and happier.
+Sometimes it is psychological – “how can I feel less anxious?”
+People have wrestled with these issues and questions for as long as there have been people.
+There are no easy answers but there is knowledge that can help make life meaningful, fulfilling, and happier.
 That is what these essays are about.

 I write as an ordinary person.
+I am not an expert in any of the topics I write about.
 I am not an academic or a philosopher.
 I am not a psychologist (although I live with one).
 I’m not a writer by profession.
 What I bring to this work are lessons learned in large part through living.
 I’ve seen and experienced much in life.
-I like to think I have learned something.
-Some good has come from life’s pain and suffering.
-I’ve also read extensively on these topics.
-I hope I can blend the lessons of others with my own experience to produce something relevant to some people.
+I like to think I have learned something and some good has come from life’s pain and suffering.

 My lifelong quest to learn and gain wisdom has been aided by extensive reading on many related topics from moral philosophy to history to evolutionary biology.
 I hope to blend the lessons of others with my own experience to produce something of value to others.
 This is not a blueprint that everyone can follow.
 It is bits and pieces of a bigger picture I know I will never see or understand.
 Importantly, I present my thoughts and interpretations with the caveat that I could easily be wrong.